hjs04/COMP3000_HarrySullivan/README.md

 - Node.js
 - Electron

-Quick(ish) setup:
+Setup:
 - Install node.js
 - Download files from latest release.
-- Create a folder, open cmd and run "npm init"
-- Place the project files in the folder
+- Open command prompt in the folder and run "npm install --save-dev electron".
-- Then run "npm install"
 (To check if it has installed the correct packages, there should be 295 items in the "node_modules" folder.
+- Run the file "run.bat"